iamkunalingle/90DaysOfDevOps/2025/networking/solution/task1.md

-this is my submission for Week 1 challenge
+This is my submission for week 1 challenge